truffle-box/react-box/README.md

     migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
-Smart contract changes must be manually recompiled and migrated.
+5. Keep the develop console running and open a new terminal tab.
+Run the webpack server there for front-end hot reloading.
     ```javascript
     // Serves the front-end on http://localhost:3000
     npm run start